-EASTCONN operates three clinical day treatment programs in Northeastern Connecticut: Northeast Regional Program (NRP) in Putnam, Educational and Vocational Center (EVC) in Columbia, and Southeastern Regional Program (SRP) in Plainfield.
+EASTCONN operates two clinical day treatment programs in Northeastern Connecticut: Northeast Regional Program (NRP) in Putnam and Educational and Vocational Center (EVC) in Columbia.

 Four core components characterize the services provided by EASTCONN’s Clinical Day Treatment programs: